-Primary School

 Student:

 Room:

 Teacher:

 Date:

-Dear Parent/Guardian
+I Dear Parent/Caregiver

-This is to inform you thatletter which places their Good Stand Standing'. ing at risk.
-Your child ha has received this Stage Two Notificatio is now had their status altered to 'Conditional
+- This is to inform you that

+Tł has received this Stage Two Notification letter which places their Good Standing at risk.
+Your child has now had their status altered to 'Conditional Standing'.

-This has been triggered because of the ne following reason(s):
+This has been triggered because of the following reason(s):

-Punctuality

 Behaviour

-Dress Code

-Violence

 Comments:

-comments

-has been sneken to also out the above issues and d the concequences of their actions when they

-received their Stage One Notification d the consequences of their actions when they
+has been spoken to about the above issues and the consequences of their actions when they received their Stage One Notification.

-• to meet with you and your child as soon as Good Standing' being fully reinstated.
+As outlined in the school's Good Standing Policy I would like to meet with you and your child as soon as possible to discuss strategies to maximise the likelihood of 'Good Standing' being retained.

-We place a great deal of value on ou notification will ensure that we can v their 'Good Standing' and hope that this second p an effective plan moving forward.
+We place a great deal of value on our students maintaining their 'Good Standing' and hope that this second notification will ensure that we can work together to develop an effective plan moving forward.

-Please feel free to discuss this with n ne should you have any further queries.
+Please feel free to discuss this with me should you have any further queries.

 Yours sincerely,

-Deputy Principal
+Associate Principal

-Student (signature)

-Read by: Parent (signature)
+Student: (signature) Read by: Parent (signature)

-Stage 2 - Good Standing At Risk Intervention Plan
+Stage 2 - Good Standing at Risk Intervention Plan